SorcererChiragsingh/ShoporiaStore/README.md

 ## About

-"GoTrendzy" is a Full Stack E-Commerce Web Application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+"ShoporiaStore" is a Full Stack E-Commerce Web Application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 Designed for a seamless shopping experience, the platform offers powerful features for both customers and administrators, ensuring smooth transactions and efficient store management.

-With GoTrendzy, we aim to provide a feature-rich, scalable, and secure e-commerce platform that enhances both user experience and store management. 🚀
+With ShoporiaStore, we aim to provide a feature-rich, scalable, and secure e-commerce platform that enhances both user experience and store management. 🚀

 ## Features